-The financial results of certain of the Company's foreign subsidiaries are translated into U.S. dollars upon consolidation.
-Assets and liabilities of foreign subsidiaries that operate primarily in a functional currency other than the U.S. dollar are translated using the current exchange rate in effect at the consolidated balance sheet date (the Spot Rate).
-Revenues and expenses are translated using the average exchange rate in effect during the period in which they are recognized.
-The gains and losses from foreign currency translation of these subsidiaries' financial statements are recorded directly as a separate component of stockholders' deficit and represent the majority of the balance within accumulated other comprehensive income on the consolidated balance sheets.
+The functional currency of our foreign subsidiaries is primarily the local currency in which the entity is located.
+The financial results of all subsidiaries with a functional currency other than the U.S. dollar are translated into U.S. dollars upon consolidation.
+Assets and liabilities of foreign subsidiaries are translated into U.S. dollars at the current exchange rate in effect as of the date of the consolidated balance sheets (the "Spot Rate").
+Revenues and expenses are translated at the average exchange rates during the respective periods.
+Translation adjustments resulting from fluctuations in exchange rates are included in the cumulative currency translation adjustments in accumulated other comprehensive loss in stockholders' equity.
 The functional currencies of the Company's significant foreign operations include the Canadian dollar, Great British Pound, Australian dollar and New Zealand dollar.

-For the Company's foreign subsidiaries that operate primarily in the U.S. dollar, foreign currency denominated monetary assets and liabilities are remeasured into U.S. dollars at the Spot Rate in effect at the consolidated balance sheet date.
+For the Company's subsidiaries that operate primarily in the U.S. dollar, foreign currency denominated monetary assets and liabilities are remeasured into U.S. dollars at the Spot Rate in effect as of the date of the consolidated balance sheets.
 Non-monetary assets and liabilities are remeasured using historical exchange rates.
-Income and expense elements are remeasured using average exchange rates in effect during the period in which the elements are recognized within the consolidated statements of operations and comprehensive loss.
+Income and expense elements are remeasured at the average exchange rates during the respective periods in which the elements are recognized within the consolidated statements of operations and comprehensive loss.